giantswarm/docs/src/content/getting-started/observability/logging/audit-logs/index.md

 __Warning:__ Beware that the Linux Audit Daemon is quite verbose so when shipping those logs you will need to ensure enough storage and bandwidth are available in order to process them.

-The Machine audit logs will be shipped to our [Managed Loki](https://github.com/giantswarm/roadmap/issues/311) in the future.

 ## How to ship your audit logs to a remote location

 Giant Swarm offers two tools to allow you to ship audit logs from your workload clusters into your SIEM (a.k.a.
 Security Information and Event Management) system.